technovangelist/katacoda-scenarios/dash2020-101/getting-started/step1.md

     `ls -la`{{execute}}

-2. In most of the sections of this course you will find the instructions for the course on the left, a simple editor and file explorer on the top right, and a terminal on the bottom right.
-Files in the editor are automatically saved.
+2. In most of the sections of this course you will find the instructions for the course on the left and a terminal on the right.
+Above the terminal is a tab bar that also has a tab for an IDE.
+That is a VS Code and is the editor we will use for the labs.
+The editor takes a few seconds to start, and if you try to access it too early it may show a screen saying that port isn't ready.
+Within a few seconds, that window will refresh and you will see the familiar editor.
+A few seconds after that you may get an error about losing a connection.
+The editor will update and you won't have any problems after that.

+Autosave in the terminal is enabled 1 second after you stop typing.

 3. If you ever create a new file in the terminal the file explorer should update within a few seconds.
 If it doesn't, click the refresh button above the file explorer and the view will update.
 The command below will create a new file called newfile.txt.

     `touch editor/newfile.txt`{{execute}}